michloiz/Hotel_Bookings_Analysis/README.md

 2. Open the R Markdown report (`hotel_booking_analysis.Rmd`) in RStudio.
 3. Knit the report to PDF/HTML to view the results.

-> ⚠️ *Note*: The dataset is not included due to size constraints but can be accessed [here](https://www.kaggle.com/datasets/mojtaba142/hotel-booking).
+> ⚠️ *Note*: The dataset is not included but can be accessed [here](https://www.kaggle.com/datasets/mojtaba142/hotel-booking).

 ---